Yves Gaucher: Early life and education

 Yves Gaucher was born on January 3, 1934, in Montreal to Tancrède Gaucher, a pharmacist and optician, and Laura Élie Gaucher, as the sixth of eight children.
 He attended the Collège Brébeuf in Montreal in 1948, but was expelled for drawing immoral pictures.
 These pictures were in fact copied from his textbooks on Ancient Greek and Egyptian art.
 A year after his expulsion he switched to an English-language Protestant school, Sir George Williams College and it was there that he took his first art course.

 Music was very important to Gaucher.
 Raised in a musical home, where everyone played an instrument, Gaucher took up the trumpet at age twelve.
 His first full-time job was with the CBC, where he started in the mailroom.
 His ambition, however, was to become a radio announcer with his own jazz program.
 In the meantime he played gigs at night, and also organized a few jam sessions in 1955–56 at Galerie L'Actuelle, founded by Guido Molinari.

 After the CBC he then went on to become an employee of the Canadian Pacific Steamship Line, working in its Montreal and Halifax offices.

 After meeting Arthur Lismer, a Group of Seven artist, Gaucher decided to study art seriously.
-He enrolled at the École des Beaux-Arts in Montreal in 1954, but was expelled in 1956 for taking only the courses he was interested in.
+He enrolled at the École des Beaux-Arts in Montreal in 1954, but was expelled in 1956 for taking only the courses in which he was interested.
 After his expulsion, he continued to study art on his own, while earning an income through various jobs.
 Gaucher then returned to the École to study printmaking with Albert Dumouchel, where he created a controversial technique of heavy embossing.
 When met with criticism, he described his technique as a way of challenging the traditional "taboos".